kahanmic/Time-delay-root-locus/README.md

 The tdrlocus tool can be called without any input arguments which opens blank GUI.
 The region is then automatically set to reg = [-10, 5, 0, 50] and system transfer function can be defined directly within the GUI.

 ## Tool functions
+This section provides brief overview of the implemented functions.
+For further information see website: https://time-delay-root-locus-d308d0.gitlab.io

 ### Working in GUI